Discrete Wigner-Weyl calculus for the finite lattice: Statement of the main results

 \item

 We show that the above expression for the conductivity (averaged over the system area) is reduced to the following expression in case of the equilibrium system at zero temperature

 where

 Here the $\hat{G}_W^M$ is the Weyl symbol of the Matsubara Green function while $\hat{Q}_W^M$ is Weyl symbol of its inverse.
 Momentum space is Euclidean one, its points are denoted by $\Pi_i$. $\Pi^3$ is Matsubara frequency.
-This expression represents the infrared regularization of the one obtained in \cite{FZ2020}.
+This expression represents the infrared regularization of the one obtained in \cite{FZ2020}. {Notice that inside this expression (as well as inside Eq. (\ref{NEQ00})) the limit of infinite $N$ is to be taken in the Weyl symbols $\hat{Q}_W^{\rm M}$, $\hat{G}_W^{\rm M}$ before the differentiation with respect to momenta, while the limit of infinite lattice size in the sum over ${\cal M}^{\prime}$ and ${\cal O}^{\prime}$ is taken at the end of the calculation.
+Finite lattice size enters expression for $Q^M_W$ in two ways: through the coordinates that belong to the finite lattice, and directly via dependence on $N$ as on parameter.
+By the limit $N \to \infty$ we mean that \zg{the explicit parameter $N$ tends to infinity, while the coordinate arguments are held fixed.} Correspondingly, we should calculate $G_W^M$ as inverse with respect to Moyal product of this truncated $Q^M_W$.}

 \item

 One can check that Eq. (\ref{NEQ0}) is a topological invariant in the limit of infinitely large lattice when the sum over momenta is replaced by an integral.
 For that we need that the system was in thermal equilibrium originally, and that the thermal equilibrium corresponds to zero temperature.
 Moreover, we need that the Hamiltonian does not depend on time, which means that the system remains in thermal equilibrium during the whole process.
 The value of the average conductivity $\bar{\sigma}^{ij}$ is then robust to smooth variations of the system.
 (This does not refer, however, to local values of conductivity that may depend on space coordinates.)
 Notice, that the sum over $x$ is important for the topological invariance of this quantity.